Dalu-001/IEEE-CS50-Problem-Sets/Problem Set 0/Tip Calculator/tip.md

 "dollars_to_float" function is now defined, and what it does is remove the dollar sign from the dollar variable and make it just a floating point number.

 I did this using the ".removeprefix()" method which removes whatever string that comes before our main string.
-This unwanted string is indicated inside the braces.
+This unwanted string is indicated inside the braces in quotes.

 After this, the new string is converted to a float and this float is returned to the function so that the function can perform as expected when it is called upon

 "percent_to_float" function is also defined, and what it does is remove the percentage sign from the percent variable, making it a floating point number.

 I did this using the ".removesuffix()" method which removes whatever string that comes after our main string.
-This unwanted string is indicated inside the braces.
+This unwanted string is indicated inside the braces in quotes.

 After this, the new string is converted to a float and divided by 100.
 The resulting value is returned to the function so that the function can perform as expected when it is called upon